plup2/cdts-sgdc-react-poc/cdts-sgdc-react/README.md

       - initialLanguage: {string} OPTIONAL - Used to overrides CDTS's language for initial rendering.
                                              Default value will be taken from the `lang` attribute of the `html` element, or 'en' if not found.
                                              Language can be read and controlled with `useCtdsContext().language` and `useCtdsContext().setLanguage`
-                                             CDTS CURRENTLY ONLY SUPPORTS 'en' and 'fr' languages.
+                                             NOTE: CDTS CURRENTLY ONLY SUPPORTS 'en' and 'fr' languages.
+                                             NOTE: If this value is different from the current `lang` attribute of the `html` element, inconsistencies in language could occur between CDTS and WET.
       - routeNavigateTo: {function} OPTIONAL - If using CDTS's top or side menu or any customized link pointing within the application, this should be a function which takes a "location" parameter that will be called by CDTS links to perform navigation.
 For example if using react-router-dom, this function would simply be `(location) => router.navigate(location)`